MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xsapi-flat-c.md

 ## Where to view the C APIs

 <!-- todo: link to the XSAPI C API Reference -->
-- The XSAPI C header files are included in the Xbox Live SDK.
+- The XSAPI C header files (included in the Xbox Live SDK)
 - <a href="https://github.com/Microsoft/xbox-live-samples" target="_blank">Sample code using the new C APIs</a>
 - <a href="https://github.com/Microsoft/libHttpClient" target="_blank">libHttpClient</a>